Author name: David L. Gray, ThM

 The Liturgical Sense of the Readings at Catholic Mass

-The Liturgy of the Catholic Mass is the Holy Desire of Our Heart (First Sunday of Lent - Year C)
+The Liturgy of the Catholic Mass Orients Us to the Pilgrimage of Redemption (Fifth Sunday of Easter - Year C)

 Loading